Amygdules

 I visited Sibley Volcanic Reserve on Sunday and was transfixed by this:

 I also sought out the labyrinths and found three localities.
-The first one is on the north side of Round Top, hidden in a sweet spot surrounded by vegetation and butterflies.
+The first one is on the north side of Round Top, hidden in a sweet spot surrounded by vegetation and butterflies, including this Chalcedon checkerspot (Euphydryas chalcedona).

 1. Silver Fox Says: